riyuzenn/microphone/README.md

 # TODO
 - Add settings tab.
 - Fix bugs if there is.
 Issues are open.
 - Re-designing.
 I guess that makes sense since the design is simple.
-I want to add more details.
+We want to add more details.